 William Graham Sumner, Folkways A Study of the Sociological Importance of Usages, Manners, Customs, Mores, and Morals

 Just one of the hundreds of examples of tradition identifying psychological discoveries centuries before modern psychiatry did.
 If you want a treasure trove of such things, read Catholic contemplatives, the Stoics, and the Hesychasts.

-(Sumner, btw, lived from 1840 to 1910, so there is overlap with William James, whose Principles of Psychology (1890), which is arguably the beginning of modern psychiatry.)
+(Sumner, btw, lived from 1840 to 1910, so there is overlap with William James, whose Principles of Psychology (1890) is arguably the beginning of modern psychiatry.)